Coat of arms of Tunisia

 The coat of arms of Tunisia is divided into three parts.
 The upper part features a Carthaginian galley sailing on the sea—the symbol of freedom.
 The lower part is itself divided vertically: on the left there is a black scale—the symbol of justice, and on the right is a black lion grasping a silver scimitar—the symbol of order.
 Between the two parts is a banner bearing the national motto: "Freedom, Order, Justice (حرية، نظام، عدالة).
-At the top of the coat of arms is a circle with a red border into which is inserted the red crescent and star appearing on the flag of Tunisia.
+At the top of the coat of arms is a circle with a red border into which is inserted the red crescent and star appearing.

 Until the law of 1963, the background was azure (upper part), gold (lower dexter part) and gules (lower sinistral part).
 Subsequently, the gold color uniformly replaces them.
 Only the motto inscribed on the coat of arms appears in the 1959 Constitution.

 Monarchy

 Beylical coat of arms of 1861

 The first coat of arms of independent Tunisia are the beylical coat of arms in use from 1861 to 21 June 1956, date of adoption by beylical decree of the coat of arms of the kingdom of Tunisia independent since 20 March of the same year.
-Although they were officially adopted in 1861, they were already in use well before that date1.
+Although they were officially adopted in 1861, they were already in use well before that date.
 They appear in particular on the cover of the book written by Henry Dunant and published in 1858.